Welcome to Sociology

-The development of a sociological perspective--a recognition of the importance of culture and social structure as fundamental social forces that influence human behavior at the individual, group, organizational, institutional, and societal levels.
+Developing a sociological perspective--recognizing the importance of culture and social structure as fundamental social forces that influence human behavior at the individual, group, organizational, institutional, and societal levels.
 An understanding of basic sociological constructs and theories relevant to particular subareas of the discipline (e.g., criminology, demography, social psychology) and the ability to apply these to various areas of social life (e.g., family, education, government, community, business).

-An understanding of the similarities and dissimilarities of behaviors, attitudes, values, beliefs, and opinions across diverse social groups, and an appreciation of how various aspects of the social experience (e.g., occupational opportunities, crime, fertility) are structured or influenced by such factors as race, ethnicity, age, gender, and social class.
+Understanding the similarities and dissimilarities of behaviors, attitudes, values, beliefs, and opinions across diverse social groups, and appreciating how various aspects of the social experience (e.g., occupational opportunities, crime, fertility) are structured or influenced by such factors as race, ethnicity, age, gender, and social class.

 For more information about the undergraduate program in sociology...